ministryofjustice/hmpps-electronic-monitoring-create-an-order-api/README.md

 1. Run `docker compose pull && docker compose up --scale hmpps-electronic-monitoring-create-an-order-api=0` , which will just start a docker instance of the database and HMPPS Auth.
 2. Click the drop-down button for the `HmppsElectronicMonitoringCreateAnOrderApi` run configuration file in the top right corner, and select Edit Configurations.
     - For the 'Active Profiles' field, put 'local'
+    - You may also need to set the JDK to openjdk-23 or openjdk-21
     - Apply these changes
 3. Click the run button.